ajit-kerle/Lattice-Innovations/README.md

 # List of all the major libraries/frameworks

 1. dotenv
-  a.
   To store all enviroment variable securely
 2. express
-  a  Express is a node js web application framework
+  Express is a node js web application framework
-  b.
   To create routing and endpoints and middleware
 3. multer
-  a.
   Multer is a node.js middleware for handling multipart/form-data and user files
 4. nodemon
-  a. nodemon is a command-line interface
+  nodemon is a command-line interface
-  b.
   It simply restarts the node application whenever it observes the changes
 5.  mongoose
-   a.
-Mongoose is a MongoDB object modeling tool
-   b. mongoose is used for structuring schema and connecting with mongodb
+   Mongoose is a MongoDB object modeling tool mongoose is used for structuring schema and connecting with mongodb

 # List of API endpoints and postman collection link

 1. API endpoints
-  a. localhost:8080/registration # creating patient
+  localhost:8080/registration # creating patient
-  b. localhost:8080/getAllPsychuatrist/:hospitalId // getting all psychiatrist of hospital
+  localhost:8080/getAllPsychuatrist/:hospitalId // getting all psychiatrist of hospital

 2. postman collection link